types of paint

 Painting Exteriors

-• As mentioned above, water-based paints have a more flexible finish, making them excellent at expanding and contracting in changing temperatures.
+• Water-based paints have a more flexible finish, making them excellent at expanding and contracting in changing temperatures.

-• Water-based paints resist more UV rays than oil-based paints.
-Oil-based paints break down under UV exposure, creating a chalky residue.
+• Oil-based paints break down under UV exposure, creating a chalky residue.

 Application and Painting

-• Due to higher VOCs, oil-based paints produce harmful emissions and that fresh paint smell.
+• Due to higher VOCs, oil-based paints release harmful emissions.

-• Thanks to water-based paints having a water solvent, brushes, rollers and accessories are washable with water.
+• Thanks to water-based paints having a water solvent, brushes, rollers, and accessories are all washable with water.

 • Oil-based paints require a thinner or turpentine for clean-up.